Photodynamic melting of phase-reversed charge stripes and enhanced condensation: Abstract

 \section{Abstract}

-The interplay between charge stripes and pairing is a longstanding point of scrutiny in a broad class of unconventional superconductors since, in some cases, it is unclear whether their intertwining benefits the ensuing superfluidity.
-Experiments that explore the out-of-equilibrium dynamics of these systems try to tip the balance in favor of one phase or the other by selective coupling to relevant modes.
-Leveraging the fact that competition between stripes and pairing is not exclusive to fermionic systems, we explore the photoirradiation dynamics of interacting hardcore bosons, in which density wave phase-reversal melting gives rise to enhanced superfluid properties, quantified by the dynamic amplification of zero-momentum occupancy and charge stiffness.
+The interplay between charge stripes and pairing has long been a subject of scrutiny in a broad class of unconventional superconductors, as in some cases it is unclear whether this interplay benefits the ensuing superfluidity.
+Experiments that explore the out-of-equilibrium dynamics of these systems aim to tip the balance toward one phase or the other by selectively coupling to relevant modes.
+Leveraging the fact that competition between stripes and pairing is not exclusive to fermionic systems, we explore the photoirradiation dynamics of interacting hardcore bosons, in which density-wave phase-reversal melting leads to enhanced \tcr{phase-coherent transport response}, as quantified by the dynamic amplification of \tcr{both the} zero-momentum occupancy \tcr{and the condensate fraction}, \tcr{as well as finite out-of-equilibrium} charge stiffness \tcr{and superfluid weight, for a given system size}.
 Our results, obtained using unbiased methods for an interacting system on a ladder geometry, demonstrate how one can engineer time-dependent perturbations to release suppressed orders, potentially providing insight into the underlying mechanism in related experiments.